Jan Eliasberg: Life and career

 In early 1988, she was hired to direct the teen comedy How I Got into College, but was replaced only five days into filming by Savage Steve Holland.
 Neither Eliasberg nor Fox officially commented on the firing, though one anonymous Fox executive was quoted as stating that Eliasberg's approach was more sophisticated than what the studio wanted, saying, "She was giving us Thirtysomething and we wanted Laverne & Shirley."
 In 1991 she got another opportunity to direct a film: Past Midnight was a low-budget independent film produced by CineTel starring Rutger Hauer; Natasha Richardson; Clancy Brown, and Paul Giamatti.

 She has directed such plays as Spring Awakening, Bertolt Brecht's Saint Joan of the Stockyards, Peer Gynt, Hedda Gabler, The Threepenny Opera, the American premiere of Howard Brenton's Sore Throats and The Importance of Being Earnest.

-After receiving her MFA in Fiction in 1996, Eliasberg was hired to write, produce, and direct the NBC series, Sisters, starring Sela Ward, Swoosie Kurtz, Patricia Kalember; George Clooney; Ashley Judd and Paul Rudd.
+After receiving her MFA in Fiction in 1996, Eliasberg was hired to write, produce and direct the NBC series Sisters, starring Sela Ward, Swoosie Kurtz, Patricia Kalember, George Clooney, Ashley Judd and Paul Rudd.
 She remained on Sisters for all six seasons the series was on the air.

 She has written screenplays, all with strong female leads, and often about women who have been erased from history, for Warner Brothers, Universal, Fox and Sony.
-Her screenplay W.A.S.P. about the Women Air Service Pilots in WWII, was written for Cameron Diaz and Nicole Kidman.
+Her screenplay W.A.S.P., about the Women Air Service Pilots in WWII, was written for Cameron Diaz and Nicole Kidman.
 Her original screenplay, Mi Corazon, has Jennifer Lopez attached to produce and star.

-During her research into the lives of the W.A.S.P. she came upon an article in The New York Times, published on the day America dropped the bomb on Hiroshima.
+During her research into the lives of the W.A.S.P., she came upon an article in The New York Times published on the day the atomic bomb was dropped on Hiroshima.
 Below the fold, a paragraph read: "The key component that allowed the Allies to develop the atomic bomb was brought to the Allies by a 'female, non-Aryan physicist."
-Wondering why the name of this mysterious physicist, responsible for perhaps the most important discovery of the 20th Century wasn't emblazoned across every history and science textbook, Eliasberg was determined to discover the name of this woman—Dr. Lise Meitner who, along with her German colleague, Otto Hahn, discovered and named nuclear fission.
-This became the germ of inspiration for Eliasberg's novel, HANNAH'S WAR.
+Wondering why the name of this mysterious physicist, responsible for perhaps the most important discovery of the 20th Century, wasn't emblazoned across every history and science textbook, Eliasberg was determined to discover the name of this woman: Dr. Lise Meitner who, along with her German colleague, Otto Hahn, discovered and named nuclear fission.
+This became the germ of inspiration for Eliasberg's novel, Hannah's War.